 In February 2004, Council accepted the invitation.
-Discussions to join the delegation were held with key Learning City partners and a twelve-person delegation will go to Jinan in September 2004.
+Discussions to join the delegation were held with key Learning City partners and other key industry sectors.
+A twelve-person delegation has been formed and will go to Jinan in September 2004.
 The City's Chairman of Commissioners will lead the delegation and will be accompanied by the Manager Strategic & Sustainable Development.